Passport Photo Dimensions - Complete Measurement Guide

 When you export a digital file, zoom in once to make sure the image still looks sharp.
 A good size on paper can become blurry if the digital version is compressed too aggressively.

-Before you finish, confirm that the output is square, the face is centered, and the image still looks natural at full size.
+Before you finish, confirm that the output is 35×45mm portrait, the face is centered, and the image still looks natural at full size.
 If one of those three items is off, it is worth making one more adjustment.

 When the Numbers Look Right but the Photo Still Fails